-Bush or grassfires can happen in urban areas.
+Bush and grassfires can happen in rural, regional and urban areas.
 These fires are dangerous and can travel very fast.
+Grassfires can be just as dangerous as bushfires.

-Many Victorians live next to parks, reserves, open grasslands, paddocks or bush, even in urban areas.
+Many Victorians live, work and travel close to or within bushland, parks, reserves, open grasslands, paddocks or coastal scrub.

 Bush and grassfires